wrightj2/Shopify-Debut-theme-tweaks/README.md

 ---
 <ins>ADD 'From' IN FRONT OF LOWEST PRICE IF VARIANTS HAVE DIFFERENT PRICES AND ONLY SHOW ON Collections PAGE</ins>

+**Note that this deliberately does not add 'From' if products are on Sale**

 Amend code in product-price.liquid

 **From this:**